ayemmon-portfolio/ayemmon-portfolio/README.md

 - 👋 Hi, I’m @ayemmon-portfolio
 - 👀 I’m interested in web development and data analysis
-- 🌱 I’m currently learning C, Python, HTML, JS
+- 🌱 I’m currently learning C, Python, HTML, JS, SQL
 - 💞️ I’m looking to collaborate on beginner hackathons, projects for experience
 - 📫 How to reach me - email at amymmon3@gmail.com
 <!---